ralfthewise/moppet-rails/README.md

 ## Usage

-Add this line to your 'assets/javascripts/application.js' file:
+Add the correct line to your 'assets/javascripts/application.js' file depending on which build of marionette you wish to use:

+**Standard**

     //= require backbone.marionette

+**AMD/RequireJS**

+    //= require backbone.marionette_amd

 ## Contributing